PublicSoftTools

 Thinking robots.txt provides security

-Using robots.txt to remove pages from search
+Using robots.txt to de-index pages

 Build Your robots.txt Now

-Open Robots.txt Generator
+Open robots.txt Generator